GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 To turn 2FA on, the user has to have enrolled at least a certain number of credentials through the app.
 Only after this is met, he will be able to perform this action.

 In the administration console you can specify the minimum number of enrolled credentials needed to enable second factor authentication for users.
+Please check the [2FA Settings plugin](../plugins/2fa-settings.md) for more details.

 ### The log shows an error related to *Obtaining "acr_values_supported" from server*